Doonesbury by Garry Trudeau for March 14, 2012

 53. Missing large

-GoComics Moderator about 12 years ago
+GoComics Moderator over 12 years ago

 Posting the F word will get you banned from posting on this site.
 I wouldn’t recommend it.